hanschen/ksuperkey/README.md

 [ksuperkey page in the KDE Store](https://store.kde.org/p/1081256/).
 Below are some generic instructions for how to compile ksuperkey from source.

 1. Install dependencies.

-On Ubuntu:
+   Ubuntu:
     ```
     $ sudo apt-get install git gcc make libx11-dev libxtst-dev pkg-config
     ```

+    CentOS:
+    ```
+    $ sudo yum install git gcc make libX11-devel libXtst-devel pkgconfig
+    ```

-    On some systems you also need to install the `build-essential` package.
+    On some systems you also need to install the `build-essential` (or equivalent) package.

 2. Clone project and compile: